zero-iee/techblog/content/posts/labornetzwerk.en.md

 ## Using Dnsmasq as DHCP and DNS server

-The `dnsmasq` server is used to provide a DHCP and DNS server in the lab network.
+The `dnsmasq` server is used to provide a DHCP and DNS server in the laboratory network.
 DNS is needed if an internet connection is to be used via NAT (see last section).

 	sudo apt install dnsmasq

-In the new configuration file `/etc/dnsmasq.d/labnet.conf` `dnsmasq` is configured:
+In the new configuration file `/etc/dnsmasq.d/labnet.conf` dnsmasq is configured:

-	listen-address=10.0.0.1
-	bind-interfaces
-	dhcp-range=10.0.0.10,10.0.0.254,255.255.255.0,24h
+	# interface to use
+	interface=ens37

+	# DHCP settings
+	dhcp-authoritative
+	dhcp-range=10.0.0.100,10.0.0.250,255.255.255.0,12h
 	dhcp-option=option:router,10.0.0.1
 	dhcp-option=option:dns-server,10.0.0.1

+	# Always assign the same IP addresses to these hosts
+	dhcp-host=10:00:00:00:00:01,10.0.0.100
+	dhcp-host=10:00:00:00:00:01,10.0.0.101

+	# Upstream DNS resolver
+	server=127.0.0.53

+	# Local TLD
+	domain=lab
+	local=/lab/
+	expand-hosts

+	# Static DNS hostnames in labnet
+	address=/mydevice-altname.com/10.0.0.101

-`listen-address` and `bind-interfaces` ensure that the supplied DNS resolver only listens on the network interface that has the IP address 10.0.0.1 assigned to it.
-If you omit the `bind-interfaces` option, `dnsmasq` will try to install a DNS service on the localhost interface as well, which will fail on modern Linux distributions because `systemd-resolved` is already running here.
+`interface=ens37` makes the DNS resolver listen only on the network interface `ens37`.
+If you omit the setting, `dnsmasq` tries to start a DNS service on the localhost interface as well, which fails on modern Linux distributions, because `systemd-resolved` is already running here.

+Subsequently, the DHCP range is defined from which IP addresses are to be distributed to devices in the laboratory network (`10.0.0.100 - 10.0.0.250`).
+This guarantees that an IP address remains valid for at least 12 hours.

+The `dhcp-option` settings are used to tell the terminated devices under which IP addresses the default gateway and DNS resolver are located.
+In both cases, this is the host that runs dnsmasq.

+With `dhcp-host` IP addresses for individual network interfaces or devices can be "fixed".
+Thus the device with the MAC address `10:00:00:00:0` is always assigned the IP address `10.0.0.101`.

+If the devices connected to the laboratory network are to have Internet access (see section _"Providing a (temporary) Internet connection"_), an upstream DNS server must be specified for the dnsmasq instance.
+Dnsmasq cannot resolve global domain names such as google.com itself and instead falls back on the DNS server stored here.
+Here it is set to the IP address of the systemd-resolved service that comes with most modern Linux distributions.

+The three following parameters (`domain=` ff.) define which top-level domain should be used within the lab network.
+This is important to be able to tell systemd-resolved later which DNS resolver (namely dnsmasq!) should be used for the lab network.
+If you want to manipulate public DNS records or simulate your own virtual ones, you can set one or more `address=` parameters.
+The domain name mentioned in it will then be statically converted to the IP address set behind it (and the upstream DNS server will be bypassed).

-The new config file is still activated at the bottom of the file `/etc/dnsmasq.conf` by commenting the following line:
+The new config file is still activated at the bottom of the `/etc/dnsmasq.conf` file by commenting the following line:

 	conf-dir=/etc/dnsmasq.d/,*.conf

+Finally, systemd-resolved is told to automatically resolve domain names ending in `.lab` using the dnsmasq server instead of any other possibly public DNS server (which of course would not know the names on the lab network):

+	sudo resolvectl domain ens37 lab
+	sudo resolvectl dns ens37 10.0.0.1

-After restarting `dnsmasq`, devices that are only plugged into the lab interface will get an IP address via DHCP and should be reachable from the development computer.
+After restarting `dnsmasq`, devices that are only plugged into the lab interface will pull an IP address via DHCP and should be reachable from the development computer.
 Which IP address a device got can be traced in the `dnsmasq` log:

 	sudo journalctl -u dnsmasq -f

+If a device with the hostname `mydevice` reports to the DHCP server, it can be pinged using the hostname `mydevice.lab` for example, or an SSH session can be opened as follows:

+	ssh user@mydevice.lab

 ## Providing a (temporary) Internet connection